pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

-The html markup is similar to the one we used previously, but the attributes and the functions are accessed via this.props, since they were referenced as properties of the template.
+The html markup is similar to the one we used previously, but the attributes and the functions are accessed via `this.props`, since they were referenced as properties of the template.
 Now, test out the functionality to be sure everything works.

-Next, we’ll move handleEdit() to the <Skill /> template.
+Next, we’ll move `handleEdit()` to the `<Skill />` template.
 We’ll have a Boolean variable which we’ll toggle by clicking on the button.
 If the variable is set to true, the text is converted to input fields and vice versa.

-Let’s move the handleEdit() to <Skill />.
-We can simply do this by writing the method inside the component and changing the property of the button from this.props.handleEdit to this.handleEdit.
+Let’s move the `handleEdit()` to `<Skill />`.
+We can simply do this by writing the method inside the component and changing the property of the button from `this.props.handleEdit` to `this.handleEdit`.

 _app/assets/javascripts/components/_\__item.js.jsx_
 ```javascript